glasket/pogext/README.md

 ## Can I use this in TamperMonkey?

-Currently the TamperMonkey script is behind the latest version, but for the most part yes.
-The gist for the script is located [here](https://gist.github.com/Glasket/b9e7138024f902dce85e95d06c6bb8e8).\
+__Yes__.
+The gist for the script can be found [here](https://gist.github.com/Glasket/b9e7138024f902dce85e95d06c6bb8e8).\
 \
-I will be updating it to at least 1.2 in order to make it functional without refreshing, but beyond that I will consider the script out of scope in terms of updates.
+The script runs version 1.2 of the extension, so sitewide on twitch without refreshing.\
+_However_, it will be considered out of scope beyond this point.
+If it breaks for some reason then updates aren't guaranteed as with the extension.

 ## How can I help?